This guide will teach you how to learn a language fast. We’ll cover:

 - Why do you think…?

-The more you communicate, the more you will continue learning the small details of the language that will take you to the next level.
+The more you communicate, the more you’ll continue to learn the small details of the language that will take you to the next level.

 Those are the 5 stages of learning a language in a nutshell.
-It’s useful to know about them because knowing what stage you’re in can help you focus on the activities that will help you get to the next stage.
+They’re useful because knowing what stage you’re in can help you focus on the activities that will help you get to the next stage.

 How To Learn A Language: Know The Benefits